Controlling spatial correlation in k-space interpolation networks for MRI reconstruction: denoising versus apparent blurring: Theory

-The Jacobian establishes an end-to-end vector-valued coupling in a single computational step between the input and output (Figure \ref{fig:Figure3_Nomenclature_Variance}B), while the gradient requires a pixel sweep to fill up the Jacobian with its scalar-valued connections (Figure \ref{fig:Figure3_Nomenclature_Variance}A).
-When considering all output pixels simultaneously, the introduced pixel-level variance types can be extended to maps through the Einstein summation convention (Figure \ref{fig:Figure3_Nomenclature_Variance}C).
-The total variance $\mathbf{\sigma}^{full}$, eigenpixel $\mathbf{\sigma}^{eigen}$, and pixel contamination $\mathbf{\sigma}^{res}$ maps are defined as
+This Jacobian encapsulates the end-to-end vector-valued coupling between the aliased, multi-channel, complex input and the real-valued 2D output in a single computational step (Figure~\ref{fig:Figure3_nomenclature}B).
+Alternatively, the gradients can be computed via pixel-wise sweeps to populate the matrix (Figure~\ref{fig:Figure3_nomenclature}A)—a low efficiency operation for GPUs.
+Considering all output pixels simultaneously, the pixel-level variances introduced earlier can be generalized to five dimensional tensor operations.
+In particular, the generalized g-factor, eigenpixel, pixel contamination, and apparent blurring maps, i.e., $\mathbf{g}_{\text{total}}, \mathbf{g}_{\text{eigen}}, \mathbf{g}_{\text{pix}}, \mathbf{g}_{\text{blur}}\in \mathbb{R}^{n_y \times n_x}$, are defined as:

-where $\mathbf{J}^{ijklm}$, $\mathbf{J}^{ijklm}_{max}$, and $\mathbf{J}^{ijklm}_{res}$ are the full variance, maximum pixel variance, and residual pixel variance maps, depicted on Figure \ref{fig:Figure3_Nomenclature_Variance}C, D, and F, respectively.
-The total variance map can be recovered as the root-sum-of squares of the eigenpixel and pixel contamination maps.